 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.

 My morning ritual is sacred.
 For me, there’s something special about the quiet of the early morning hours.
-In that space, I’m more in tune with my energy levels, I’m better at identifying my needs, and I’m more connected with my goals.
+In my sacred space, I’m more in tune with my energy levels.
+I’m better at identifying my needs.
+And I’m more connected with my goals.

 My morning self-care practice is something I look forward to every day when my feet hit the floor.
-I love pouring myself a hot cup of coffee, cracking open my journal, and prioritizing my day using the Rate Your 8 self-care assessment in The Lifestyle Design Planner.
+I love pouring a hot cup of coffee, cracking open my journal, and prioritizing my day with The Lifestyle Design Planner.

 Some mornings I include yoga, stretching, meditation, or a walk, and other mornings I devote more time to journaling.
-But giving myself the flexibility to tend to my most pressing needs means that I get exactly what I need every single day.
+Giving myself the flexibility to tend to my most pressing needs means that I get exactly what I need every single day.

 What Are Self-Care Rituals?

 Self-care rituals are the strategies and routines that you’ve identified as being helpful or supportive.
-Rituals are personal, and that’s why it’s important to invest time in uncovering which self-care strategies are most effective for you.
+Rituals are personal, which is why it’s important to learn which self-care strategies are most effective for you.

 Your rituals are not fixed.
 They can (and should) change as you grow as a person and expand your self-care practice.